konveyor/move2kube-ui/README.md

 ### Development

-1. Run `make install`
-1. Run `make startdev`
+1. Run `make dev`

+When editing the code inside the `src/` folder, the UI will update live.
+**IMPORTANT:** Don't forget to `docker-compose down` after stopping the dev server to remove the stopped containers and network.

 ## Discussion

-* For any questions reach out to us on any of the communication channels given on our website https://move2kube.konveyor.io/.
+-   For any questions reach out to us on any of the communication channels given on our website https://move2kube.konveyor.io/.